Pool resurfacing costs an average of $11,000

 Plaster | $5,500 |

-Tile | $15,000 |
+Tile | $30,000 per 1,000 sq. ft. |

-Aggregate | $9,000 |
+Aggregate | $6,500 |

 The cost to paint your fiberglass or gunite pool, including labor, is $1,500.
 While this is a budget-friendly option, it will wear down and need frequent repainting.

-The cost to finish a pool with plaster (also called marcite), including labor and materials, is about $5,500.
+The cost to finish a pool with plaster (also called marcite), including labor and materials, is $5,500.
 While this is an inexpensive finish, it cracks, stains, has a rough texture, and wears down quickly.

-Pool tile installation costs about $15,000 on average, though actual prices can range between $2,000 and $70,000, depending on the pool size and the type of tile.
+Pool tile installation costs $15,000 on average, though actual prices can range between $2,000 and $70,000, depending on the pool size and the type of tile.
 Expect to pay anywhere from $8 to $30 per square foot or more to resurface a pool with tile.

 Tile provides a high-end look and is also among the most labor-intensive to install.
 One advantage is that you can more easily replace a single broken tile later on.
 Porcelain and ceramic tiles are more affordable than glass tiles.

-Deciding between pool replastering and repair depends on the extent of the damage and the overall condition of your pool surface.
-You might hire a local pool repair service to fix minor cracks, small chips, or isolated areas of wear.
+Deciding between pool resurfacing and repair depends on the extent of the damage and the overall condition of your pool surface.
+Hire a local pool repair service to fix minor cracks, small chips, or isolated areas of wear.
+Pool repair is often less expensive than full resurfacing and can extend the life of your existing pool finish.
+Budget for minor repairs as part of your overall pool maintenance costs.

-However, if your pool surface shows widespread cracking, extensive staining, or rough texture, full pool replastering is the more cost-effective, long-term solution.
+However, if your pool surface shows widespread cracking, extensive staining, or rough texture, full pool resurfacing is the more cost-effective, long-term solution.
 Consider factors like the age of the current pool surface, the severity of the damage, and the potential cost of repeated small repairs compared to comprehensive resurfacing.

 A recently replastered pool eliminates immediate maintenance concerns for buyers and presents an aesthetically pleasing feature to the property.
 The exact value increase depends on your local real estate market, the quality of the pool resurfacing work, and the chosen finish material.